github/docs/content/github/authenticating-to-github/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

   {% note %}

-  **Note:** You should be aware that the command `filter-repo` removes some configurations such as the remote url stored in the file `.git/config`.
+  **Note:** On step 4, you should be aware that the command `filter-repo` removes some configurations such as the remote url stored in the file `.git/config`.
 You may want to back up the config file and restore it before executing `git push` commands in the next steps.

   {% endnote %}

 4. Run the following command, replacing `PATH-TO-YOUR-FILE-WITH-SENSITIVE-DATA` with the **path to the file you want to remove, not just its filename**.
 These arguments will:
     - Force Git to process, but not check out, the entire history of every branch and tag
     - Remove the specified file, as well as any empty commits generated as a result
+    - **Removes some configurations such as the remote url stored in the file `.git/config`**.
+You may want to back up the config file in advance, so you can restore it when the execution is completed.
     - **Overwrite your existing tags**
         ```shell
         $ git filter-repo --invert-paths --path PATH-TO-YOUR-FILE-WITH-SENSITIVE-DATA